Deutsch Intern

 The NC3Rs is a UK-based scientific organisation that works nationally and internationally with the research community to replace, improve and reduce the use of animals in research and testing.

-We attach great importance to the health, cleanliness and well-being of our animals, as this is the only way we can obtain high-quality and reliable research results.
-Our laboratory animals are kept, cared for and fed in accordance with the requirements of the Animal Welfare Act and in a manner appropriate to their species and behaviour.
+The health, cleanliness and well-being of our animals is of great importance, as this is the only way to obtain high-quality and reliable research results.
+Our laboratory animals are kept, cared for and fed in accordance with the requirements of the Animal Welfare Act in a manner appropriate to their species and behaviour.

 The animal housing areas are only accessible to intensively trained scientific staff after thorough instruction, the nursing staff and the university's animal welfare and safety officers.

-The welfare of the animals and compliance with all regulations and requirements is checked several times a year by the neutral animal welfare officer of the University of Würzburg on site.
-The veterinary office is also authorised to carry out an unannounced site inspection.
+The welfare of the animals and compliance with all regulations and requirements are checked several times a year on site by the independent animal welfare officer of the University of Würzburg.
+The veterinary office is also authorized to carry out unannounced site inspections.

-Section 1 of the German Animal Welfare Act (TierSchG) contains the central principle: "No one may inflict pain, suffering or harm on an animal without reasonable cause."
-According to §7 TierSchG, experiments on vertebrates are only permitted if the expected pain, suffering or harm to the animals is ethically justifiable with regard to the purpose of the experiment.
+Section 1 of the German Animal Welfare Act (TierSchG) contains the central principle: ‘No one may cause pain, suffering or harm to an animal without reasonable cause.’
+According to Section 7 TierSchG, experiments on vertebrates are only permitted if the expected pain, suffering or harm to the animals is ethically justifiable in relation to the purpose of the experiment.

-Our scientists are obliged to carry out studies only under anaesthesia or with the administration of painkillers if pain is to be expected for the animals.
-An exception is subject to authorisation.
+Our scientists are obliged to carry out interventions only under anaesthesia or with the administration of painkillers if pain is to be expected for the animals.
+Any exceptions require approval.

 Alternative methods are primarily used in university teaching.
-In individual courses in physiology, anatomy and developmental biology, experiments on animals are currently still part of the curriculum.
+In individual courses in the fields of physiology, anatomy and developmental biology, animal experiments are currently still part of the curriculum.

 Further information